nimbix/jardoc/docs/nae.md

 #### /etc/NAE/AppDef.json

 This is the AppDef - if present a pull into JARVICE replaces the endpoint and metadata definitions on file.
-You may download the AppDef from the JARVICE portal as described in [CI/CD Pipeline](cicd.md), and modify it per the [JARVICE Application Definition Guide](https://www.nimbix.net/jarvice-application-deployment-guide/).
+You may download the AppDef from the JARVICE portal as described in [CI/CD Pipeline](cicd.md), and modify it per the [Application Definition Guide](appdef.md) section.
 The JARVICE API also provides a validation endpoint that can interrupt the `docker build` if it fails.
 You may call this endpoint manually as well.
 The following example snippet inserts an AppDef into a Docker image and validates it at build time:

 ```
 COPY AppDef.json /etc/NAE/AppDef.json